Background Image

 Collaborative leaders are purposeful in building needed partnerships and networks to ensure results.
 These leaders foster a culture of learning and development, employing their skills in facilitating collaboration, cooperation, and coalitions among diverse groups and perspectives.
 They know how to gather needed background information that will encourage open exchange of information and use quality evidence to influence action across the health care system.
 By being politically astute, they can negotiate through conflict and mobilize support.

-Suggested courses:
+Recommended courses:

 System Transformation